AC Shelby Cobra - A Beast to Tame

 Later “continuation” models, limited production Mark IV, V, and IV were made as late as 2017 by companies with official AC licensing.

-The first AC Shelby Cobra, the CSX 2001, and a small number of other Markk I Cobras were made on the East Coast of the US.
+The first AC Shelby Cobra, the CSX 2001, and a small number of other Mark I Cobras were made on the East Coast of the US.
 They were assembled in Pennsylvania by Ed Hugus, who was also a former race car driver and the first Shelby Cobra dealer.
+Shelby, however, finished most of the cars in his workshop in Los Angeles by installing the engine and gearbox of cars that AC exported.

 The start of the production was not as smooth as expected.
 There were a few changes before the production started.